 FORMING LIANZA COMMUNITIES

-We recognise that LIANZA Communities will form and dissolve dependent on the ongoing purpose, and engagement of those involved, and the relevancy of the group to LIANZA members.
+We recognise that LIANZA communities will form and dissolve depending on the ongoing purpose, and engagement of those involved, and the relevancy of the group to LIANZA members.

 RUNNING A LIANZA COMMUNITY

 We want to make it easy for our volunteer members to contribute to the success of their community.

 We recognise that different LIANZA communities will want to operate in different ways.

 - Your community may choose to run an Annual General Meeting and have elections for office holders, but this is no longer a formal requirement for a community.

 - You may designate any roles you feel necessary to run the group effectively.
 At minimum you must provide the names and contact details for one named co-ordinator or office holder, who can attend quarterly Zoom meetings with LIANZA Executive Director and other community members.

 - The only other requirement is that every LIANZA community must provide a report by the end of August each year for inclusion in the LIANZA Annual Report, so that we can make visible the amazing work being done around the country.